Executive Summary:

 To be eligible for an E2 visa to run your U.S. business, the following factors must be satisfied:

-• You must be an Australian Citizen (you must have an Australian passport) or nationality from one of the other countries that are on eligible for E-2 visas;
+• You must be an Australian Citizen (you must have an Australian passport) or nationality from one of the other countries that are eligible for E-2 visas;

 • The U.S. business is at least 50% owned and controlled by Australian nationals and you are one of the investors (or the U.S. company is at least 50% owned by an Australian company);